Adaptive tensor train metadynamics for high-dimensional free energy exploration: Results and discussion

 For both trialanine and diptryptophan, accuracies of standard metadynamics-based free energies appear to plateau.
 In addition to severely hampering the speed of the simulation, the boundless accumulation of Gaussian functions in memory likely causes a significant buildup of numerical precision errors.

-A subtle feature of the free energy curves obtained from the standard metadynamics simulations is that the computational cost per 10~ns window (spacing between the symbols) gradually increases.
-This is expected as the cost of evaluating the bias potential increases as the number of Gaussian functions increases.
+A subtle feature of the free energy curves obtained from the standard metadynamics simulations is that the computational cost per 10~ns window gradually increases.
+This behavior can be observed in the spacing between the symbols in Fig.\ \ref{fig:ditryptophan}, and we plot it more clearly in the top panels of Fig.~\ref{fig:timeevolution}.
+This behavior is expected, as the cost of evaluating the bias potential increases as the number of Gaussian functions increases.
 By contrast, the computational cost per 10 ns window shrinks over the course of the TT-Metadynamics simulations.
 This behavior is due to the way the TT rank evolves.
 As mentioned in Section~\ref{sec:ttsketch_algo}, the ranks are adaptively determined to satisfy a fixed relative SVD truncation tolerance during each sketching step and thus reflect the intrinsic complexity of the accumulated bias.
 The rank initially increases as the complexity of the bias potential grows; once all minima are explored, the rank decreases, and the computational cost per window drops.
 This gradual drop in rank can be used as a heuristic for sampling convergence.
-This behavior is illustrated in Fig.~\ref{fig:rankevolution}.
+This behavior is illustrated in the bottom panels of Fig.~\ref{fig:timeevolution}.